CS342/2023-Utah/README.md

 -->

-# CS342 2023 Utah Team Application
+# U-STEP

-This repository contains the CS342 2023 Utah Team Application.
+This repository contains the U-STEP application build by the [CS342](https://cs342.stanford.edu) 2023 Utah Team.

 It demonstrates using the [Spezi](https://github.com/StanfordSpezi/Spezi) framework template and builds on top of the [Spezi Template Application](https://github.com/StanfordSpezi/SpeziTemplateApplication).